 Getting our heads together, both employees and managers.

 Empowerment leads to engagementWhen talents are empowered, they feel a sense of ownership and trust.
 They are willing to contribute to your strategy and create value for your customers and other stakeholders, for themselves and society.
 They will see themselves contributing to something bigger and greater.
 And they will stay longer at your company.
 There is also a strong correlation between employee engagement and company revenue.
 According to Gallup, companies can enjoy on average 21% greater profitability from engaged business units in comparison to companies with disengaged employees. (calculate your potential ROI here)

 Empowerment promotes the agility of an organizationWhen you are working in a team, you need to combine different skill sets to solve complex problems.
 Just because you are the leader, doesn't mean you know everything best.
 Empowering people is about hearing the different voices so that one person will never be the sole decision-maker.
-Such processes are especially vital for an agile company to adapt to rapidly changing markets.
+Such processes are especially vital for an agile company to adapt to rapidly changing markets and rising demands of customers.
 When people are empowered, they will be more open or even brutally honest about the problems they observe or encounter, which forces the company to face the problems directly without any holdbacks.
 So when something happens in your field of operation, you can respond more quickly and thus progress faster.

 Empowerment gives way to greater valuesThe new generation sees their careers as a chain of experiences, and being in your organization is only one of them.
 Empowerment is a way to let them treasure the opportunities and increase the attractiveness of prolonging the experience.
 They wish to achieve something greater together with the organization.
 If you do not empower them, you are not giving way to the values they could bring to your organization.